vanus-labs/cdk-java/docs/api.md

 Choose an appropriate `Adapter` interface to implement based on the number of your incoming data you need to generate a CloudEvent.

-For example, if the incoming data is a pure String, you should choose `Adapter1` to use.
+For example, if the incoming data is a pure String, you should choose `Adapter1`, and use `String` as its generic type.

 ```java
 public class StringAdapter implements Adapter1<String> {